spring-attic/spring-init/README.md

 ## Building

+Before you build, run the `update.sh` script in the "generated" directory.
+It will clone Spring Boot and all the source code needed to generate initializers from Spring Boot autoconfigurations.

-You can build and run everything from the command line, or from an IDE.
+You can then build and run everything from the command line, or from an IDE.
 If you are using [Eclipse](https://github.com/jbosstools/m2e-apt/issues/64), you need to disable the Maven project nature for the "processor" project (or work with it in a different workspace).
 It only has 2 dependencies, so it's quite easy to manually set up the classpath for that project (then you have to build it on the command line before you refresh the sample apps).

 You can debug the APT processor by running on the command line and attaching a debugger, e.g: